 The community grounds and the homes are designed in a way that allows residents easy access to connectedness, but also allows privacy when they want it.
 In Plushusene, emphasis is placed on creating a strong sense of belonging.
 Plushusene community apps and facility management curate resident activities such as yoga, card clubs, joint running, sewing, baby-sitting, dog walking, choirs and cooking events.

 The social meeting point and nexus is the large 650m2 community house, which provides space for residents and guests to meet across generations over coffee, books, baking, dining, or creative pursuits.

-Focus on sustainability with robust materials and good indoor climate
+Robust materials and good indoor climate

-Plushusene strives to create a neighborhood that supports health and wellbeing of the residents while also achieving environmental sustainability.
+Plushusene strives to create a neighborhood that supports health and wellbeing of the residents while also reducing its environmental footprint.
 Measures range from design and materials to optimization of acoustics, daylight, biophilia, outdoor spaces and indoor air quality – all to create a warm and harmonious life experience.
 Life cycle environmental impact analysis of different design, materials and energy solutions was used to holistically optimize the combination of end-user qualities and environmental qualities.
 The project process and design is according to DGNB GOLD sustainability certification.

 Project type: Residential, mixed-generation community living

 Sustainability profile: To support community, Plushusene community apps and facility management curates resident activities such as yoga, card clubs, joint running, sewing and cooking events.
 Environmental elements include measures to reduce carbon emissions and increase on-site biodiversity.

 Size: 139 homes mainly in terraced 1-2 storey houses and 600SQM community hub